usmanhalalit/strana/README.md

 Travis Trending SensioInsight

-A framework agnostic, smart paginator library for PHP.
+A framework agnostic, smart pagination library for PHP.
 Just a few lines of code and fully functional pagination is ready.

 Paginate your records with Strana.
 Strana will slice(limit and offset) these records, generate pagination links for you and reads page number from them, all automatically.